Landscaping Committee

 Chester River Landscaping Contract

 MBA has a turf maintenance contract with Chester River Landscaping.
-This covers mowing of the community open spaces, and also quarterly cleaning of the drainage swales.
+This covers mowing of the community open spaces, and also quarterly cleaning of the drainage swales

 Spring 2024 Landscaping Survey of the Community

 A survey was emailed to the membership in March 2024 asking for input as to which parts of the community should be prioritized.
 Click HERE for the results of that survey.
-In accordance with the survey results, Chester River Landscaping has submitted proposals for new plantings which we hope to get in the ground by the end of October 2024.

 Plant your garden using native plants